 Qatar is a relatively conservative country – but extremely welcoming.
 Hospitality is a cornerstone of local culture and everybody will be welcome in Qatar during the FIFA World Cup 2022™

+Drinking alcohol outside of designated areas is prohibited.
 Fans should also note that it is not permitted to bring alcohol into the State of Qatar.
 Fans should avoid travelling with alcohol from their country of origin or purchasing duty free products en route to avoid confiscation upon arrival into Qatar.

 Public displays of affection

 When taking pictures, common courtesy should be exercised and fans are advised to ask permission before photographing/filming members of the public.

 The first day of the week is Sunday and the weekend is Friday and Saturday.

 Friday is Holy Day in Qatar and access to services is limited.
 Banks and other services usually close in the morning before reopening after midday.
 Some supermarkets and pharmacies will be open 24/7.

 For fans in need of support from their Embassy, the International Consular Services Centre, located at the Doha Exhibition & Conference Centre, will operate daily, 10am – 10pm, from 1 November until 20 December.